 - Set specific goals, and prep with them in mind.
 Are you working to balance out a lower-than-average GPA, or aiming to earn financial aid?
 Then you’ll definitely want to aim for a higher-than-average GRE score.
 Once you’ve done your research and gotten concrete numbers from your graduate schools and programs of choice, you’ll be able to set very specific score goals for yourself and strive to hit them.

 - Know that a good GRE score for YOU is the highest score you can possibly achieve after a reasonable amount of prep time (about 100 hours over roughly 2–3 months).
 Take a diagnostic test as you begin your studies.
 If that diagnostic test places you within a couple of points of your goal score, you may be good to continue studying on your own.
 If you have a number of points to gain on either the Quantitative or Verbal section, consider signing up for a prep course.
 Kaplan has some great ones!

 - Ultimately, you want to get a score that places you in the 50th–99th percentile range (higher is better, of course).
 That means that your goal score should be somewhere between 151 and 170 on both portions of the test.
 If you are wondering exactly where you should fall in that range, refer back to #1 on this list.

 Above all, study hard, study smart, and study consistently.
 Learn the GRE test strategies.
-Remember the words of Stanley H. Kaplan: “Repetition breeds familiarity, familiarity breeds confidence, confidence breeds success.”
+Remember the words of Stanley H. Kaplan: “Repetition breeds familiarity.
+Familiarity breeds confidence.
+Confidence breeds success.”

-Whether you’re just getting started with your GRE studying or looking for some tips to take it to the next level, our free GRE Sample Class is for you.
-Check it out – it’s live and online, so you can join from just about anywhere!
+Whether you’re just getting started with your GRE studying or looking for some tips to take it to the next level, our free GRE Preview Class is for you.
+Check it out — it’s live and online, so you can join from just about anywhere!